 Examples of Brands That Nailed Attention Marketing

 Booking.com got an excellent score on this advertisement.
-Take a minute, look back at what you have read, and think about what made this ad score a perfect 100.
+Take a minute, look back at what you have read, and think about what made this ad score an excellent 99.

 See if you got all these points right:

-• They displayed their brand name in the beginning and at the end.
-Throughout the video, their brand name was also visible in the upper right corner.
+- They displayed their brand name in the beginning and at the end.
+Throughout the video, their brand name was also visible in the upper left corner.

 Did you manage to get all these points right?
 If not, that’s alright as you can try to pinpoint areas where the next advertisement nailed at attention marketing.